Sea of Knowledge

 The short answer is that you probably shouldn’t.

 Let’s back up for a second.
 As we mentioned earlier, the Lead object in Salesforce only contains enough information to give your sales team what they need to identify a sales-qualified lead.
-Which you can do with the Contact object anyway, so why add an extra step?
+You can do this with the Contact object anyway, so why add an extra step?

 An overview of Salesforce objects and what they mean